Yul Brynner: Personal life

-Brynner became a naturalized U.S. citizen, aged 22, in 1943, while living in New York as an actor and radio announcer, and renounced his US citizenship at the U.S. Embassy in Bern, Switzerland, in June 1965 to avoid being bankrupted by taxes and penalties from the Internal Revenue Service; he had stayed in the United States long enough to lose the tax exemption given to American residents working abroad.
+Brynner became a naturalized U.S. citizen, aged 22, in 1943, while living in New York as an actor and radio announcer.
+By the 1960s, Brynner had avoided paying income tax as an American living abroad in Switzerland but lost that tax exemption due to large amounts of time working in the United States.
+To avoid paying the Internal Revenue Service nearly $2 million in back taxes and penalties, he was advised by his accountants to renounce his American citizenship, which he did at the U.S. Embassy in Bern, Switzerland, in June 1965.
+In the early 1980s, he embraced Buddhism and regarded himself as a Buddhist.

 Yul Brynner was married four times and had five children.
-His first wife (1944–1960) was the American actress Virginia Gilmore (1919–1986), with whom he had a son, Yul (better known as Rock) Brynner Jr. (1946–2023), a historian, novelist, and lecturer.
-His second wife (1960–1967) was the Chilean model Doris Kleiner (1931–2025), with whom he had a daughter, Victoria Brynner (born 1962), a businesswoman and consultant in the fashion and luxury industry, the founder of Stardust Brands.
-His third wife (1971–1981) was the French noblewoman and socialite Jacqueline Thion de la Chaume (1932–2013), with whom he adopted two Vietnamese children, Mia and Melody Brynner, in 1974 and 1975.
+His first wife (1944–1960) was American actress Virginia Gilmore (1919–1986), with whom he had a son, Yul (better known as Rock) Brynner Jr. (1946–2023), a historian, novelist, and lecturer.
+His second wife (1960–1967) was Chilean model Doris Kleiner (1931–2025), with whom he had a daughter, Victoria Brynner (born 1962), a businesswoman and consultant in the fashion and luxury industry and founder of Stardust Brands.
+His third wife (1971–1981) was French noblewoman and socialite Jacqueline Thion de la Chaume (1932–2013), with whom he adopted two Vietnamese children, Mia and Melody Brynner, in 1974 and 1975.
 Yul also adopted another daughter, Lark Brynner (born 1958 or 1959), who was born to him out of wedlock by Frankie Tilden (born 1939).
 His fourth wife (1983–1985) was the much younger ballerina Kathy Lee (born 1957).
 They had no children together.

-In 2006, Brynner's son Rock wrote a book about his father and his family history titled Empire and Odyssey: The Brynners in Far East Russia and Beyond.
+In 2006, Brynner's son, Rock, wrote a book about his father and his family history titled Empire and Odyssey: The Brynners in Far East Russia and Beyond.
 He regularly returned to Vladivostok, the city of his father's birth, for the Pacific Meridian Film Festival.

+His first name "Yul" was handed down from his ancestors.
+Its meaning in Mongolian is "beyond the hills," or "beyond the horizon... what we can't see."